Portfolio

 Karlsson O, Chang AY, Norheim OF, Mao W, Bolongaita S, Jamison DT (2025).
 Priority Health Conditions and Global Life Expectancy Disparities.
 JAMA Network Open, 8(5), e2512198.

 Karlsson O, Jamison D, Yamey G, Bolongaita S, Mao W, Chang AY, Norheim OF, Ogbuoji O & Verguet S (forthcoming).
 Global Disparities in Premature Mortality: Progress Relative to the Lowest Mortality Frontier.
-CIH background paper.
+JAMA Health Forum.

 CIH articles I co-authored